tannewt/wa-law.org/bill/2021-22/sb/5061/S.E/README.md

 2. **Any** amount of shared work benefits **that is paid or** reimbursed by the federal government is not charged to experience rating accounts of employers or to employers who are liable for payments in lieu of contributions.
 The **employment security** department shall remove charges for any amount of shared work benefits **that is paid or** reimbursed by the federal government .

+## Section 25
+> This section adds a new section to an existing chapter [50.60](/rcw/50_unemployment_compensation/50.60_shared_work_compensation_plans—benefits.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.60_shared_work_compensation_plans—benefits.md) for context.

+Affected employees may participate, as appropriate, in training, including employer-sponsored training or training funded under the workforce innovation and opportunity act, to enhance job skills if such program has been approved by the employment security department.

 ## Section 26
 If any part of this act is found to be in conflict with federal requirements that are a prescribed condition to the allocation of federal funds to the state or the eligibility of employers in this state for federal unemployment tax credits, the conflicting part of this act is inoperative solely to the extent of the conflict, and the finding or determination does not affect the operation of the remainder of this act.
 Rules adopted under this act must meet federal requirements that are a necessary condition to the receipt of federal funds by the state or the granting of federal unemployment tax credits to employers in this state.